Landozo/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 Council Behavior: Each member contributes according to their core personality; threads pulse, tangle, and fray as they debate.
 Chaos and humor are expected; resolutions blend all perspectives into intricate, often unexpected weaves.

 --

-#### Pack 4 Planning
-- Thread Lumia (Literally sentient thread)
-- Lum Tang Clan (Aint nuthin to fuck wit)
-- Tired personal assistant Lumia (That package is still arriving tomorrow, just like the last five times you asked, Dreamweaver...)
-- Hyper Lumia (Hey hey hey, Dreamweaver LOOK!
-Look at this thread, look look look!
-Oh, I spilled some coffee on it, I need more coffee!!)
-- Homeless Lumia (Weaves on the street by hand for change, ooooooooooooh dreamweaver, we are roomress)
-- Developer Lumia (Cohee did what?!)
-- No-Nonsense Secretary Lumia (Seams on her pencil skirt are working overtime, but don't tell her that)
-- Infomercial Lumia (Tries to sell you every story beat, has this ever happened to you?)
-- Mad Scientist Lumia
-- Weave Critic Lumia
-- Psychologist Lumia (Tell me about your mother.)

---

-#### Pack 5 (Redundant Personalities)
-- Himedere Lumia (Calm regal elegance, hime cut, really it's just about the hime cut.
-Overlaps with regular lumia quite a bit personality wise.)
-- Moth Girl Lumia (Possessive, mesmerizing scales, Yandere, overlaps with Siren and Arachne personality wise?)
-- Beegirl Lumia (Buzz Buzz~)